ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### User stats and tool usage

-TODO: missions started vs missions completed (not sure we can do this; I expect that it would be difficult, without much benefit)
+TODO: Missions started vs missions completed (not sure we can do this; I expect it to be difficult, without much benefit).

 Below are the medians for a few metrics (followed by sums), split by user group.
 For all user groups, the minimum threshold to be included in this list was that they have completed at least one audit task and that their labeling threshold is above 3.75 labels per 100 meters.